Rotary Transfer Machines Help Shop Make Transition

 Another impressive feature of the machine is its servo-controlled CNC technology.
 CNC servo units can be mounted horizontally, vertically or both ways at a given station.
-General machine control is provided by a GE Fanuc programmable control.
+General machine control is provided by a GE FANUC programmable control.
 However, open architecture allows a PC located at the machine to interface with programmable multi-axis servo controls.
-Motion control programs are processed on the PC and transferred to the servo controls via the GE Fanuc.
+Motion control programs are processed on the PC and transferred to the servo controls via the GE FANUC.
 The servo control executes motion control programs in a multitasking environment handling up to 40 independent axes.
 The servo positioning drive package consists of proportional valves for each of the tool spindle units.

 The system’s user interface is a Windows program that makes machine programming an easy, time-efficient task.
 The machine operator is not required to understand programming languages because the interface is entirely menu-driven.

 CNC part programs can be developed by the operator while the machine is running.
 They can be automatically generated simply by entering feed rates and position moves.
 Tool offsets can be adjusted on the fly.
 The CNC provides full-control, single-point machining using two-axis interpolations to generate radii or form requirements, eliminating the need for form tools.
-Single- or dual-axis hydraulic servo technology uses state-of-the-art, precision components in a closed-loop system, providing continuous feedback for consistent accuracy and repeatability.
+Single- or dual-axis hydraulic servo technology uses precision components in a closed-loop system, providing continuous feedback for consistent accuracy and repeatability.

-Reasons For Choosing CNC
+Reasons for Choosing CNC

 “The HW 25-12 is available in a hydraulically controlled version, but we chose the CNC version to machine the plunger for a number of reasons,” Mr. Bossert explains.
-“With the hydraulically controlled version, we would have needed a form tool to machine the spherical end of the plunger, and we wouldn’t have been able to achieve the required 32 RMS finish in the part’s 8620 material, which is gummy, stringy and tears easily.
+“With the hydraulically controlled version, we would have needed a form tool to machine the spherical end of the plunger, and we wouldn’t have been able to achieve the required 32-RMS finish in the part’s 8620 material, which is gummy, stringy and tears easily.
 With the CNC machine, we are able to single-point turn the spherical end to the required surface finish.
 We hold some difficult surface finishes on the part ID as well.